snac-cooperative/technical-docs/Specifications/Resource Relation.md

 - res_extent is the resource extent aka size, from MARC or EAD physdesc/extent (multiple!)

-Unfortunately we did not capture the MARC 300 extent, so I will have to parse the original WorldCat records for that data.
+As noted above, we did not capture the MARC 300 extent, so I will have to parse the original WorldCat records for that data.

+The related_resource_name table is new.

 ```